erikh2000/erikh2000/README.md

 * [A bunch of Medium articles](https://medium.com/@ErikH2000) on software engineering, work life, creativity, ethics, and running.
 * A million multimedia projects featuring animation, motion graphics, voice, and music.

+My current focus is on local-LLM web apps.
+Myself and others are creating open source tools, mentoring opportunities, and a portal for them at https://decentapps.net.

 I am happiest when I create, and I enjoy the company of people that share this spirit.